ctm/Bataan-Memorial-Death-March/README.md

 pack runs in late August.
 I also stopped tapering and taking recovery days after my August through November races.

+I did fine without the taper or recovery days for all of my races until the Tucson marathon.
+I caught a pretty bad cold (or maybe it was the flu) a week after Tucson that I _may_ have avoided had I either spent a little time recovering or not done as much celebratory drinking.
+On the other hand, my son had caught the same bug before I did and my wife caught it shortly after.
+Friends and relatives caught it around the same time, so maybe I'd have fallen sick regardless.

 ## Non-pack Days

 During the week I do slow runs from my house out to Albuquerque Academy, some distance around Albuquerque Academy and back to my house.
 On Sundays I ride my bike along the Bosque Bike trail.
 How far I ride is dependent on weather, mood, how much time I want to be out and to a lesser extent how beat up I am from my Saturday activity.
-I usually ride my bike 70 miles the day after a La Luz pack run and 35 miles the day after a Bosque Bike Path pack run.
+I usually ride my bike between 35 and 50 miles the day after a La Luz pack run and 35 miles the day after a Bosque Bike Path pack run.